 Modern industrial agriculture simply cannot sustain human populations for generations to come.
 Its negative impacts include soil loss and degradation, greenhouse gas emissions, pollution by pesticides and fertilisers, loss of biodiversity, declining pollinators as well as risks to human health.
-For these reasons, and to ensure economic viability into the future, many farmers are making the transition to sustainable agriculture practices.
+For these reasons, and to ensure economic viability into the future, many farmers are making the transition to sustainable farming techniques.
 But how does one begin the transition?

 Firstly, what is sustainable farming?

 “Sustainable farming is a management-intensive method of growing crops at a profit while concurrently minimising negative impact on the environment, improving soil health, increasing biological diversity, and controlling pests.”